 yet is also a great entry point for people interested in serving.

-- Choir: The choir is under the direction of Mr. Thomas Secor.
-This group practices each Sunday prior to the 10:30 service.
+- Choir: The choir practices each Sunday at 9:15 AM.
 The choir participates in the 10:30 liturgy most Sundays.
-Contact person for this ministry is Tom Secor.